Marine Science Single Major

 What you can study

-View the course list for courses that can be studied as part of the Marine Science major.
+View the course list for courses that can be studied as part of the Marine Science single major.

 Marine scientists work in many fields of research and education, including teaching, fisheries laboratories, wildlife conservation, marine parks, planning and management, museums, universities, marine science institutes, the fishing industry, oil companies, power-generating authorities, marine-resource development, and engineering and consulting companies.